Single photoelectron identification with Incom LAPPD 38: Test Setup

 \section{Test Setup}

-LAPPD 38 (Fig.~\ref{fig:lappdpic}) was manufactured by Incom Inc. (12/21/2018) and was made available for bench tests at Jefferson Lab.
-LAPPD 38 was one of the earliest GEN II LAPPD fabricated by Incom.
+LAPPD 38 was manufactured by Incom Inc. (12/21/2018) and was made available for bench tests at Jefferson Lab.
+LAPPD 38 was one of the earliest GEN II LAPPDs fabricated by Incom.
 The GEN II design offers capacitively coupled signal read out to pixelated anodes located on a printed circuit board that is deployed beneath and external to the evacuated photodetector tile.
-This design concept allows end users to customize the readout according to their needs.
+This design concept allows end users to customize the readout according to their needs by using a signal board with pixels of the desired size.
 In preparation for testing at Jefferson Lab, the LAPPD tile window (made of Borofloat glass) had been coated with a p-Terphenyl wave shifting coating, which absorbs UV photons in a 240 to 300 nm range and re-emits them in the 320 to 400 nm range.
-LAPPD 38 has a quantum efficiency of $\approx$15$\%$ at 365 nm, a chevron pair of ALD-GCA-MCPs with 20-micron pore size that provide signal amplification.
-The printed circuit signal board used had 64 2.5 by 2.5 cm charge collection pixels \cite{minot} .
-The dimensions of the LAPPD are 20.3 cm by 20.3 cm
+LAPPD 38 has a quantum efficiency of 16.7$\%$ at 365 nm (meausrement taken before the wavelength shifter application) and a chevron pair of ALD-GCA-MCPs with 20-micron pore size that provide signal amplification.
+The printed circuit signal board used had 64 2.5 by 2.5 cm charge collection pixels ref.~\cite{minot}.
+More details on the LAPPD 38 design characteristics are given in Table~\ref{tab:table_lappd} and Figures~\ref{fig:lappd_disection},~\ref{fig:capacitive_readout},~\ref{fig:lappdpic}.

+The capacitive coupling between pixels and anode may be described as follows.
+The incident photoelectron creates a MCP pulse.
+The pulse strikes the resistive anode and propagates to ground at the edge of the anode.
+The propagation time is longer than the typical width of an MCP pulse.
+The arrival of the pulses is promptly detected on a pixel located beneath the LAPPD baseplate on a signal board.
+This pulse is then routed to the edge of the signal board to a connector.
+The routing makes use of a transformer coupling to preserve a 50 ohm impedance and avoid pulse reflections.
+The capacitive coupling and the waveform of the pulse will be affected by the dielectric constant of the LAPPD base material, the thickness of the base, and the area of the pixel beneath the base.
+The capacitive coupling concept is also illustrated in Fig.~\ref{fig:capacitive_readout}.

 At Jefferson Lab the LAPPD was tested in a dark box using light from a blue LED.
 We chose to use LED produced photons as opposed to laser light to better simulate the typical light distribution on a photosensor in a Cherenkov detector.
 A typical LAPPD pulse as viewed on an oscilloscope is shown in Fig.~\ref{fig:lappdpulseyay}.
 A Hamamatsu multi-anode PMT (maPMT) H12700 was used as witness to the LAPPD test.
 Both devices were placed in a dark box well insulated from ambient light and were tested at the same time.
 The LED was fixed to the top cover of the dark box and kept at the same location for the duration of the test.
 The LED was pulsed by 16 ns wide pulses of variable voltage at a rate of 500 Hz as produced by an Agilent 33522A waveform generator.
 The charge from the LAPPD and the multi-anode PMT was digitized by a 16-channel FADC250 module which samples every 4 ns.
 The data acquisition was triggered by the pulse that drove the LED.
 Fig.~\ref{fig:trigger} shows a typical pulse used to drive the LED while Fig.~\ref{fig:trigger_2} shows the trigger signal and LAPPD signals on an oscilloscope.